Review of the Federal Nursing Home Regulations for the safety of your loved ones.

 Under federal elder abuse law guidelines, each nursing facility must develop and implement written policies and procedures prohibiting mistreatment, neglect, or abuse of residents.

-Each facility must also insure that all alleged violations of the foregoing policies are immediately reported to the facility administrator or other officials, and must demonstrate that all alleged policy violations are thoroughly investigated.
-Additionally, they must prevent further potential abuse while an investigation is in progress, report investigation results to the administrator or other officials within five working days of the alleged incident and, if the alleged violation is verified, take appropriate corrective action.
+Each facility must also ensure that all alleged violations of the preceding policies are immediately reported to the facility administrator or other officials, and must demonstrate that all alleged policy violations are thoroughly investigated.
+Additionally, they must prevent further potential abuse while an investigation is in progress, report investigation results to the administrator or other officials within five working days of the alleged incident, and, if the alleged violation is verified, take appropriate corrective action.

-A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services to which he or she is entitled during his/her stay in the facility.
+A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services to which he or she is entitled during his/her stay in the facility under the Federal Nursing Home Regulations.
 This notice must be given prior to or upon admission, and periodically throughout the resident’s stay, in a language the resident understands.
 The resident must acknowledge his or her receipt of such notice in writing.